python/cpython/Doc/library/asyncio-eventloop.rst

      :ref:`filesystem encoding <filesystem-encoding>`.

    The first string specifies the program to execute, and the remaining strings specify the arguments.
-Together string arguments form the ``argv`` of the program.
+Together, string arguments form the ``argv`` of the program.

    This is similar to the standard library :class:`subprocess.Popen`